fedotoves/OCI-Architect-Pro/README.md

 OCI Architect Pro 2023 course is discontinued and replaced by OCI Architect Pro 2024.
 I'm leaving this code here for reference, especially Chapter 3 which is similar to Chapter 2 in the new 2024 course.
+Chapter 3 in 2024 version contains chapter 2 and 4 from 2023.
+I will continue from "Introduction to OKE" lecture from chapter 3.
 Work continues in repository for 2024 course at https://github.com/fedotoves/Oci-Architect-Pro-2024

 This is terraform code that tries to implement manual steps